zsalapi/e-commerce-shopping-cart/README.md

-A good **README.md** is essential for any project, especially one involving background jobs, task scheduling, and real-time Livewire components.
-It serves as the documentation for you and any other developers who might use this code.

-Create a file named `README.md` in your project root and paste the following:

----

 # 🛒 Laravel 12 E-Commerce & Inventory System

 A robust, real-time e-commerce shopping cart built with **Laravel 12**, **Livewire 3**, and **Tailwind CSS**.
 This project features live stock management, background notifications, and automated sales reporting.